ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/common-errors-and-troubleshooting.markdown

 [https://groups.google.com/forum/?fromgroups=#!topic/mozilla.dev.tech.crypto/RiIeY-R5Q4Y](https://groups.google.com/forum/?fromgroups=#!topic/mozilla.dev.tech.crypto/RiIeY-R5Q4Y)

-### Getting the full error using powershell
+### Getting the full error using PowerShell

-You can use powershell to make requests using the REST API.
+You can use PowerShell to make requests using the REST API.

 If you are having trouble using certificates, take a look at this example which prints the full error (replace the server URL and the `/certificates/whoami` endpoint with yours).